 He wasn't looking at her again and his back looked like it was close to breaking point due to the rigid way he was holding himself.

 Her hand on his shoulder was enough make him tense even further if possible.

 "I'd be disappointed if you did that but I'm going to be mad soon if you don't come inside this very instant."
 The effect was quickly spoiled by the humorous tone she couldn't hide.
 "I can handle life threatening injuries but I don't think I'd like to see you bedridden because of a simple cold.
 Sneezing, coughing..."
 She teased sitting down next to him.

 He looked at her from above his nose.
 "It would be below me to fall in such a disgraceful state."

-It saddened her - the hint towards her mortality but Sora still went on bravely.
+It saddened her - the hint towards her humanity but Sora still went on bravely.
 "Nonetheless I would appreciate it if you didn't move so much.
 There remains the danger of reopening the stitches."

 "I am not weak."